 Get the latest on Central Bank Policy and FX & FI Markets to help inform both your strategic and tactical decision-making.Free Access

-LIQUIDITY: The People's Bank of China (PBOC) injected CNY2 billion via 7-day reverse repos with the rate unchanged at 2.1%.
-This keeps liquidity unchanged after offsetting the maturity of CNY2 billion repos today, according to Wind Information.
-The operation aims to keep liquidity reasonable and ample, the PBOC said on its website.
+LIQUIDITY: The People's Bank of China (PBOC) injected CNY2 billion via 7-day reverse repos and CNY21 billion via 14-day reverse repos with the rates unchanged at 2.00% and 2.15%, respectively.
+The operations have led to a net injection of CNY21 billion after offsetting the maturity of CNY2 billion reverse repos today, according to Wind Information.
+The operation aims to keep liquidity stable at quarter-end, the PBOC said on its website.

 Sign up now for free access to this content.